iagainst138/dns-overlay/README.md

 ## Why?

-I needed to test some stuff I was doing in VMs with DNS and didn't changes to affect other processes.
+I needed to test some stuff I was doing in VMs with DNS and didn't want changes to affect other processes.